AKZO Chemie BV v Commission: Facts

-Akzo Chemie BV manufactured chemicals, including benzonyl peroxide.
+Akzo Chemie BV manufactured chemicals, including benzoyl peroxide.
 This is used for bleaching flour and also as an initiator in the plastics industry.
 A competitor, ECS, originally sold benzonyl peroxide primarily in the flour sector but was expanding into the plastics market, Akzo's core business area.
 ECS had undercut Akzo's price to a major plastics customer (BASF), although there was no finding this was below ECS's own costs or abusive.
 Akzo did not want ECS to expand into plastics, and explicitly threatened ECS that if it did not withdraw, Akzo would retaliate by selling at lower prices specifically targeting ECS's customers in the flour market.
 Akzo followed through on its threat from late 1980, offering key flour additives to ECS's customers at prices significantly below both ECS's prices (by over 11% to 27% in some instances, equating to over £70-£100 per tonne) and below Akzo's own average total costs, while maintaining higher prices for its own comparable customers (selective pricing).
 This meant Akzo was selling these specific products at a loss as part of its strategy, sometimes even below its average variable costs.
 Internal documents showed Akzo had the intention to undercut their competitors to eliminate or discipline them.
 Other actions included using certain products (potassium bromate, vitamin mixes) as 'bait' at very low prices, obtaining competitors' offer details from customers, and imposing exclusive supply obligations, all aimed at drawing customers away from ECS and persuading it to withdraw from the plastics market.
 The Commission found Akzo violated TFEU art 102 (then EEC Treaty art 86) and imposed €10m fines.
 The relevant market was determined to be the overall organic peroxides market (not Akzo's proposed wider definition).
 Akzo was found dominant, with its market share of around 50% creating a presumption of dominance, and its share had remained steady from 1979 to 1982.